What is media mix modeling (MMM) in marketing?

 What is the impact of external factors on my company’s revenue?

-Media mix analysis quantifies the ROI for each marketing channel, helping you identify which channels perform best and where to allocate resources to boost profitability.
+Media mix analysis quantifies the ROI for each media channel, helping you identify which channels perform best and where to allocate resources to boost profitability.

 How is media contributing to my ROI?